-Our research focuses on developing computational frameworks that place genomic data into the context of gene regulatory networks and on exploring how these networks influence cancer.
+Our research focuses on developing computational frameworks that place genomic data into the context of gene regulatory networks and on exploring how these networks influence cancer and complex disease.

 - The regulation of gene expression involves a complicated network of interacting elements (Fig 1).

 Transcription factor (TF) complexes, promoters, inhibitors, and enhancers all play a role in regulating